 A modern fellowship building was erected in 1992.
 This structure was dedicated June 21, 1992 while Rev. Charles Davis was pastor.
 Rev. J.A.
 Richburg appointed the first official Minister of Music in September of 1994, in the person of Sister Karen Williams Clark.
 In 1995 the section of the church that formerly served as the dining area, was changed to form classrooms, an office, and a lounge area for the women.

 The church continues to be one "on the move."
 During his tenure, Rev. Johnny Richards established the Report Card Club.
 The office was wired with telecommunications and desktop publishing necessities.
-A website was established by Sis.
-Judy Nichols-Wilson in July of 2002, thus making the church accessible worldwide!
+A dynamic website was established by Sis.
+Judy Nichols-Wilson in July of 2002, thus making the church one of the earliest churches in Robeson County NC to be accessible worldwide!
+Quite a few years later, sadly the host for the website went defunct and it took a while to regenerate our web presence.
 A van was purchased for the church’s use in May of 2003.